Eating out doesn’t have to cost a fortune, not when these Leeds eateries let you bring your own bottle.

 Gaucho, 21-22 Park Row, Leeds, West Yorkshire, LS1 5JF.

 Forget paying for corkage, Thai Aroy Dee has a free BYOB policy, so you can wash down their delicious Thai food with your own drinks.
 We’re talking classic Siamese food, from their spicy Tom Yum soup to the roast duck Gang Phed Ped Yang and the Weeping Tiger sirloin steak.
 If you’re after a proper feed, their set menus will keep you full for a week.

 Thai Aroy Dee, 120-122 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.

 At family-run Italian restaurant La Besi, it’s always bring your own bottle, whether you’re popping in for a Club Sandwich with a beer at lunch, or Lobster Ravioli and a nice bottle of white wine in the evening.
-They won’t charge you for corkage either, so you can pair whatever drink you like with their delicious grub.
+It’s only 50p corkage for a bottle of wine or if you’re on the beers it’s completely free, so you can pair whatever drink you like with their delicious grub.

 La Besi, 211 Clarendon Road, Hyde Park, Leeds, West Yorkshire, LS2 9DT.

 Jino’s Thai Cafe